Good Time

 The inciting incident occurs at 12 minutes when Nick is captured by police after the botched robbery and taken to jail.
 Connie escapes but is now separated from his brother, triggering his desperate night-long quest to free him..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Unable to make bail, Connie learns Nick has been hospitalized after a fight at Rikers.
+This demonstrates the protagonist's commitment to Unable to make bail, Connie learns Nick has been hospitalized after a fight at Rikers.
 He actively chooses to break Nick out of the hospital, crossing into a criminal night of escalating chaos and violence., moving from reaction to action.

 The Collapse moment at 77 minutes (76% through) represents the emotional nadir.
 Here, Ray is critically injured, possibly killed, during the botched security guard robbery.
 Connie has destroyed an innocent person's life through his selfish desperation.
-The "whiff of death" is literal - Ray's fate mirrors the death of Connie's humanity., shows the protagonist at their lowest point.
+The "whiff of death" is literal - Ray's fate mirrors the death of Connie's humanity., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 81% of the runtime.
 Connie tries to flee on a bus but is recognized and chased down.
 For the first time, he has no escape plan, no manipulation to deploy.
 He must face capture, the inevitable consequence of his actions., demonstrating the transformation achieved throughout the journey.